wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 ## Configure a Modbus TCP data source

+Configure a data source to connect a Modbus TCP device to the Modbus TCP EDS adapter instance added during installation, _Modbus1_.

-1. Create a file in JSON format describing the location of the Modbus TCP data source.
-The adapter installed during installation is named Modbus1 in this example.
-Modify the following values to match your environment.
+1. Using any text editor, copy the example below to create a file in JSON format to describe the location of the Modbus TCP data source.

    ```json
    {